Muhammadkamrul/NetIntent/README.md

 # How to download LLMs
 ```
-copy and paste this following code in your jupyter notebook cell:
+copy and paste this following code in your jupyter notebook cell.
+If the code output shows that a model is not found, kindly verify the correct model name from "https://ollama.com/library":

 %%bash